 (a) It is time for judgment to begin.
-The church was undergoing state-sponsored persecution, most likely at the hands of Nero.
+The church was about to face a period of increased persecution.

 (c) What will be the outcome for those who do not obey the gospel of God?
-Christians may experience hardships on account of persecution, but unbelievers will ultimately suffer the far worse consequences.
+Those who reject the grace of God that is revealed in the gospel will ultimately be destroyed (2 Pet.
+3:7).

-Peter is not saying we have to go through difficulties to prove ourselves righteous any more than he is saying God disciplines his church with punishment.
+Peter is not saying that we have to go through difficulties to prove ourselves righteous any more than he is saying God disciplines his church with punishment.
 He’s saying choices have consequences.
-Better to suffer and be reviled for being a Christian, than to be eternally lost and separated from God.
+Better to suffer and be reviled for being a Christian, than to be lost eternally.

 Further reading: “It’s time for judgment to begin with the house of God”